WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Flickr)

 When it comes to growing, you have two options: 1.) growing from seeds, 2.) buying transplants from the store.
-If you choose the latter, keep in mind that it can be tricky at first, and patience is a must.
+If you choose transplants, remember that it can be tricky at first, so patience is a must.

 A sprouting seed